toakleaf/oakleafcakes-crm-api/README.md

 }
 ```

+Note:

+1. phone can be is any regional display string like "(617) 444-4444"
+2. phone_type can be any string, but most common are "work", "home", and "mobile"
+3. phone_country is a 2 letter country code like "US" which informs how regional number is displayed
+4. all querying of phone numbers is done the raw digits, not any formatting marks like dashes or parenthesis.

 Returns JSON payload of created account's information (see GET /account/ output), and (if login credentials supplied) will send account verification email to user.

 ### POST /account/signup